jennomics/WorkflowPaper/Building a 16S rDNA Phylogenetic Tree.md

     perl /Applications/CleanupRDP.pl -i RDP_alignment.fa -o RDP_alignemnt_clean.fa

 ##Building the Tree with FastTree

+There are two ways to get FastTree, which will be required for building the tree from your alignment.
+The first is to jump ahead to section 10.1.4 and install Phylosift which contains a working version of FastTree.
+In this case, you will simply call the program from the Phylosift directory with the following command (be sure the path to Phylosift is correct):

+    /phylosift/osx/FastTree -nt RDP_alignemnt_clean.fa > tree_file.tre

+The other option is to install FastTree directly, which is a bit more involved.

 Go to http://www.microbesonline.org/fasttree/#Install
 and download the FastTree.c program by right clicking on it and saving the link to your Applications folder.
 To compile the software, navigate to your Applications folder in a Terminal window: